astronomer/docs/astro/connect-azure.md

 <TabItem value="VHub peering">

 :::info

-This connection option is not available for standard Astro Hosted clusters.
-It is available for dedicated clusters and Astro Hybrid.
+This connection option is only available for dedicated Astro Hosted clusters and Astro Hybrid.
 :::

 To set up a private connection between an Astro Virtual Network (VNet) and an Azure VHub, you can create a VHub peering connection.
 VHub peering ensures private and secure connectivity, reduces network transit costs, and attaches the Astro environment to a centralized managed network.